 The overarching philosophy of the Fund is to drive positive societal benefit and its key focus areas are: digital health, assisted living, services (with a high tech, high growth angle) and Class I medical devices (the least invasive).
 FCC believes that focused investment in these areas can, if targeted effectively, work across traditional boundaries to deliver improved health and social care outcomes.

-The charity began life as the National Nursery Examination Board (NNEB), established by the Ministry of Health in 1945.
+The Charity began life as the National Nursery Examination Board (NNEB), established by the Ministry of Health in 1945.
 The NNEB merged with the Council for Early Years Awards in 1994 to form the Council for Awards in Care, Health and Education, otherwise known as CACHE.
-After the sale of CACHE in September 2015 the charity changed its name to the Foundation for Training and Education in Care (FTEC) whilst trustees agreed on a new strategic direction.
-Following the discussions and the recruitment of new trustees, Future Care Capital (FCC) was established in February 2016, with Her Majesty the Queen as Royal Patron.
+After the sale of CACHE in September 2015, the Charity changed its name to the Foundation for Training and Education in Care (FTEC) whilst trustees agreed on a new strategic direction.
+Following the discussions and the recruitment of new trustees, Future Care Capital (FCC) was established in February 2017, with Her Majesty the Queen as Royal Patron.
 The charity is sustainable and funded through an endowment.